GiwrgosN/eCommerce-System/README.md

 # eCommerce-System

-This project is an implementation of a simple eCommerce system.
+This project is an implementation of a simple eCommerce system using Python.
 The program allows the users to:

 - Add products.
 - Remove products.